Google Blunders | The glossy world of Google's AI image generation (Google Gemini with Nano Banana) – All show, no substance – Image: Xpert.Digital

 - Multi-image processing: Can understand multiple input images and merge them into a new image.

-- World Knowledge Integration: Uses Gemini's comprehensive world knowledge for realistic image generation and processing.
+- World knowledge integration: Utilizes Gemini's comprehensive world knowledge for realistic image generation and processing.

 What is Gemini Imagen?

 Imagen is a separate series of text-to-image models developed by Google DeepMind.
-The current version is Imagen 4, launched in June 2025.
+The current version is Imagen 4, which was released in June 2025.

-- Photorealism: Specialized in the creation of high-quality, photorealistic images.
+- Photorealism: Specializing in the production of high-quality, photorealistic images.

-- Text display: Particularly strong when displaying text in images.
+- Text rendering: Particularly strong when displaying text in images.

 - Artistic styles

-- Higher resolution: Creates images with up to 2048px resolution.
+- Higher resolution: Produces images with up to 2048px resolution.

 Key differences